Viewing Your Models in Augmented Reality

-With the release of V4, we are excited to introduce augmented reality (AR) viewing capabilities that enable you to view your 3D models in physical space.
-With AR, you can iterate faster on designs by experiencing your models in 3D earlier, communicate your ideas more effectively, and wow both yourself and your clients.
+The SketchUp Viewer for Mobile app offers augmented reality (AR) viewing capabilities that enable you to view your 3D models within the context of your existing physical space.
+With AR, you can iterate faster on designs by experiencing your models in 3D, communicate your ideas more effectively, and wow both your clients and coworkers.

-To view your models in augmented reality, you need a smartphone or tablet that supports ARKit (iOS) or ARCore (Android) and a subscription to premium SketchUp Viewer.
+To view your models in augmented reality, you need a smartphone or tablet that supports ARKit (iOS) or ARCore (Android).
 Visit Meeting Hardware and Software Requirements for SketchUp Viewer for more info.

 Table of Contents